How to Use PhotoShelter for High-Volume Photography

 Can PhotoShelter organize large image libraries?

+Yes.
 PhotoShelter is designed to help photographers and organizations manage, distribute, and deliver large image libraries at scale.

 Do I need to replace PhotoShelter to improve workflow?